Indian Institute of Management Bangalore: Growth

 Dr. K.R.S.
 Murthy was appointed the Director on 11 February 1991 and remained till 28 February 1997.
 His tenure coincided with the economic liberalisation in India, and is mainly credited for driving the institute towards excellence.
 The PGP curriculum was further revised in 1991-92 to align it with global MBA programs.
 For manufacturing industries, a Management Program for Technologists (MPT) was started for mid-level engineers in 1992, along with a short-term program for senior executives in collaboration with MIT Sloan.
 IIMB became the first Indian B-School to have internet on campus (via ERNET) in December 1995, within four months of national internet launch.

 In 1996, the management icon Dr. Henry Mintzberg selected IIM Bangalore over other Indian B-Schools as one of the five international founding-members of the IMPM Consortium.
 In 1998, the DoPT (GoI), in partnership with UNDP, selected IIMB to setup a Centre for Public Policy (CPP) which ultimately came up in July 2000.
 The institute got considerable endowment from an alumnus in 1999 to power-up the NSRCEL incubation centre.

 The reforms and developments brought a successful turnaround, and wider recognition.
 In 2000, the Business Today magazine ranked IIMB the 1st in India in their BT-Cosmode Top 100 B-Schools survey (and, again in 2011).
 In 2003, The Wall Street Journal included IIMB among the top-100 B-Schools globally, in the unranked list of Next 50 B-Schools.
 India's key IT entity, NASSCOM, selected IIMB in 2005 for the Best India IT User Award in the education category.
 In 2011, IIMB became India's first (and Asia's fourth) B-School to sign a distribution agreement with Harvard Business Publishing for case studies.

 In the 21st century, IIMB emphasised on tech business, data analytics, and entrepreneurship, thereby also creating a niche for itself.
 It also assisted and mentored two newly established IIMs (second and third generation) during their inception period - IIM Trichy in 2011, and IIM Visakhapatnam in 2015.
-It earned the reputation of being the most tranparent B-School in India, and by 2023 it was the only IIM among top four which had complied with the legal requirements of independent review and public reporting (IIMC and IIMA did not).
+It earned the reputation of being the most transparent B-School in India, and by 2023 it was the only IIM among top four which had complied with the legal requirements of independent review and public reporting (IIMC and IIMA did not).
 As of 2025, IIM Bangalore was the only Indian B-School in GNAM, an international collaboration convened by the Yale School of Management.